How To: Create A System Repair Disc In Windows 7

-In Recovery Disc, Windows provides system recovery options, which include several tools that can help you recover Windows from a serious error.
+A Windows 7 recovery disc includes several tools that can help you recover Windows from a serious error.
 You can use a system repair disc to access system recovery options, even if you don’t have a Windows installation disc, can’t find your Windows installation disc, or can’t access the recovery options provided by your computer manufacturer.

-With Windows 7 repair disc includes system recovery options such as Startup Repair to automatically fix issues that prevents Windows from booting, System Restore to quickly restore your Windows 7 to a previous state, System Image Recovery to restore your PC using an previously created image backup, Memory Diagnostic to detect memory errors, and Command Prompt to perform advanced tasks.
+Windows 7 repair disc includes system recovery options such as Startup Repair to automatically fix issues that prevent Windows from booting, System Restore tool to quickly restore your Windows 7 to a previous state, System Image Recovery to restore your PC using an previously created image backup, Memory Diagnostic to detect memory errors, and Command Prompt to perform advanced tasks.

 Creating a Recovery Disc is as simple as burning a DVD in Windows 7 or Vista.
 Just read on the below procedure once and kick start the wizard.